 Verdict: 4 stars Lightroom is Adobe’s bold vision of a cloud-based photo organizing and editing tool where all your images can be organised, edited and viewed anywhere on any device.
 For mobile users and content creators it’s a clever and effective proposition, but for regular photographers, while its editing tools now include AI masking, A lens Blur and the rest of Adobe’s latest Lightroom features, its restrictions, the closed nature of its editing ecosystem and its cost remain a major barrier.

 Adobe’s online image sharing, storage, synchronisation and collaboration service.
 Many of Adobe’s workflow tools now rely on its Creative Cloud services.

-If you’ve got Lightroom Classic CC you’ve got an Adobe Creative Cloud account, and this means you can synchronise Collections of photos between the Lightroom catalog on your computer, your Lightroom online web space and your mobile device.
-If you want to know more, read How to synchronise photos with Lightroom and Creative Cloud.
-I […]
+If you’ve got Lightroom CC or Lightroom Classic you’ve got an Adobe Creative Cloud account, and this means you can synchronise photos between the Lightroom catalog on your computer, your Lightroom online web space and your mobile device.
+You can do this with either version of Lightroom, but Lightroom CC is built to do this […]

 A lot of us are still getting used to the idea of subscription-based software, but one of the strongest reasons for choosing Lightroom Classic CC over Lightroom 6 (the ‘perpetual licence’ version) is its integration with Adobe’s Creative Cloud.
 You can manage photos on your laptop, add to them via a browser, edit them on […]